-If you like my stuff, why not follow me on X, and if you are a developer, you are welcome to have a look at my source code.
+If you like my stuff, why not follow me on Mastodon or X, and if you are a developer yourself, you are welcome to have a look at my source code (links below).
+Let me know, if you find bugs or just something that can be done in a better way.

 For info on system requirements, usage guide, change history, refer to README.TXT.